 - Execute Instruction: After interpreting the instruction and getting the required data, the CPU finally executes that instruction.
 The instructions are executed by ALU.

 - Storage: the process of writing the result to the memory is called storage.

 These four operations collectively are called a machine cycle or instruction cycle also.
 The time required to fetch and decode instruction is called instruction time or i-time.
 The time required for executing and the store is called Execution time or e-time.

 Instruction Set of Processor

-The instructions that are based on digits or arithmetic values used to perform arithmetic operations are called arithmetic instructions.
+- Arithmetic Instructions: The instructions that are based on digits or arithmetic values used to perform arithmetic operations are called arithmetic instructions.
 Different arithmetic operations are additions, subtraction, multiplication, and division.
 These instructions are executed by the arithmetic and logic unit of the CPU.

-The instructions used in order to perform logical operations are called logical instructions.
+- Logical Instructions: The instructions used in order to perform logical operations are called logical instructions.
 A logical operation is the comparison of two data values.
 Furthermore, the possible comparisons are Greater than (>), Equal to (=), Less than (<).
 Furthermore, these instructions are also executed by the ALU.